Julius Fučík (composer)

-Julius Ernest Wilhelm Fučík (/cs/; 18 July 1872 – 25 September 1916) was a Czech composer and conductor of military bands.
+Julius Ernst Wilhelm Fučík (Julius Arnošt Vilém Fučík, /cs/; 18 July 1872 – 25 September 1916) was a Czech composer and conductor of military bands.
 He became a prolific composer, with over 400 marches, polkas and waltzes to his name.
-As most of his works were for military bands, he is sometimes known as the "Bohemian Sousa".
+As most of his works were for military bands, Fučík is sometimes known as the "Bohemian Sousa".

-Today his marches are still played as patriotic music in the Czech Republic.
+Today, Fučík's marches are still played as patriotic music in the Czech Republic.
 His worldwide reputation rests primarily on two works: "Florentiner Marsch", popular throughout much of Europe and the United States, and the "Entrance of the Gladiators" (Vjezd gladiátorů), which is widely recognised, often under the title "Thunder and Blazes", as popular entrance music for circus clowns.

-Biography
+Early life and education

-Julius Ernest Wilhelm Fučík was born on 18 July 1872 in Prague, Bohemia, Austria-Hungary.
-As a student he learnt to play the bassoon with Ludwig Milde, the violin with Antonín Bennewitz, and various percussion instruments, later studying composition under Antonín Dvořák.
+Julius Ernst Wilhelm Fučík was born on 18 July 1872 in Prague, Bohemia, Austria-Hungary.
+As a student, he learned how to play the bassoon with Ludwig Milde, the violin with Antonín Bennewitz, and various percussion instruments, later studying composition under Antonín Dvořák.

+Career

-In 1891 he joined the 49th Austro-Hungarian Regiment as a military musician.
+In 1891, Fučík joined the 49th Austro-Hungarian Regiment as a military musician.
 He initially played in Krems by the Danube under Josef Wagner.
-In 1894, he left the army to take up a position as second bassoonist at the German Theatre in Prague.
-A year later he became the conductor of the Danica Choir in the Croatian city of Sisak.
+Three years later, Fučík left the army to take up a position as second bassoonist at the German Theatre in Prague.
+In 1895, he became the conductor of the Danica Choir in the Croatian city of Sisak.
 During this time, Fučík wrote a number of chamber music pieces, mostly for clarinet and bassoon.

-In 1897 he rejoined the army as the bandmaster for the 86th Infantry Regiment based in Sarajevo.
-Shortly after, he wrote his most famous piece, the Einzug der Gladiatoren or "Entrance of the Gladiators".
-Originally titled Grande Marche Chromatique for its use of chromatic scales, his interest in Roman history led him to rename the march as he did.
-In 1910 the Canadian composer Louis-Philippe Laurendeau arranged "Entrance of the Gladiators" for a small band, under the title "Thunder and Blazes."
+In 1897, Fučík rejoined the army as the bandmaster for the 86th Infantry Regiment based in Sarajevo.
+Shortly afterward, he wrote his most famous piece, the Einzug der Gladiatoren or "Entrance of the Gladiators".
+Originally titled Grande Marche Chromatique for its use of chromatic scales, Fučík's interest in Roman history led him to give the march its current name.
+In 1910, the Canadian composer Louis-Philippe Laurendeau arranged "Entrance of the Gladiators" for a small band, under the title "Thunder and Blazes."
 It is in this version that the piece is most familiar, universally associated with the appearance of the clowns in a circus performance.

-In 1900 Fučík's band was moved to Budapest where he found there were eight regimental bands ready to play his compositions, but he also faced more competition to get noticed.
+In 1900, Fučík's band was moved to Budapest, where he found there were eight regimental bands ready to play his compositions.
+However, Fučík also faced more competition to get noticed.
 Having more musicians at his disposal, Fučík began to experiment with transcriptions of orchestral works.
-In 1907 while in Budapest he composed another march "The Florentiner March".
+While in Budapest in 1907, he composed another march "The Florentiner March".

-In 1910 Fučík moved again, returning to Bohemia where he became the bandmaster of the 92nd Infantry Regiment in Theresienstadt.
+In 1910, Fučík moved again, returning to Bohemia where he became the bandmaster of the 92nd Infantry Regiment in Theresienstadt.
 At the time, the band was one of the finest in the Austro-Hungarian Empire, and he toured with them giving concerts in Prague and Berlin to audiences of over 10,000 people.